An overview of mathematical issues arising in the Geometric complexity theory approach to VP v.s. VNP: Kronecker coefficients

 A straightforward consequence is the already stated fact that the Kronecker coefficient $k_{\pi\mu\nu}$ can be defined as the multiplicity of $S_{\mu}V\otimes S_{\nu}W$ inside $S_{\pi}(V\otimes W)$ (at least for $V$ and $W$ of large enough dimension).
 In particular, since $[n]$ is the trivial representation, this yields the Cauchy formula

-Using the Giambelli formula (which expresses any Schur power in terms of symmetric powers) and the Cauchy formula, it is easy to express any Kronecker coefficients in terms of Littlewood-Richardson coefficients.
-If $\pi$ has length $\ell$, write $c_{\alpha_1,\ldots,\alpha_\ell}^\mu$ for the multiplicity of $S_{\mu}V$ in $S_{\a_1}V\otc S_{\a_{\ell}}V$.
+Using the Giambelli formula (which expresses any Schur power in terms of symmetric powers) and the Cauchy formula, it is easy to express any Kronecker coefficient in terms of Littlewood-Richardson coefficients.
+If $\pi$ has length~$\ell$, we denote the multiplicity of $S_{\mu}V$ in $S_{\a_1}V\otc S_{\a_{\ell}}V$ by $c_{\alpha_1,\ldots,\alpha_\ell}^\mu$.
 Then